open-feature/spec/specification/sections/01-flag-evaluation.md

 > In addition to `NOT_READY`, `READY`, `STALE`, or `ERROR`, the  `provider status` accessor must support possible value `CONTEXT_PENDING`.

-In the static context paradigm, the implementation must define a `provider status` indicating that a provider is reconciling its internal state with a context change.
+In the static context paradigm, the implementation must define a `provider status` indicating that a provider is reconciling its internal state due to a context change.

 #### Requirement 1.7.3